Quickstart Guide

 Synthesizing Sound

-Finally, just a quick introduction to the oscillator and filter classes available in Minim.
-The first thing you need to do to play synthesized sound is get an AudioOutput.
-You do this by asking Minim for one:
+The first thing you need to do to play synthesized sound is get an AudioOutput

-AudioOutput out = Minim.getLineOut();
+AudioOutput out = minim.getLineOut();

-AudioOutput out = Minim.getLineOut(Minim.MONO);
+AudioOutput out = minim.getLineOut(Minim.MONO);

 OR

-AudioOutput out = Minim.getLineOut(Minim.STEREO, 512);
+AudioOutput out = minim.getLineOut(Minim.STEREO, 512);

 import ddf.minim.*;

-import ddf.minim.signals.*;
+import ddf.minim.ugens.*;

 AudioOutput out;